open-rsx/rsb-manual/specification.rst

 Meta Data
 ---------

-:term:`Events` carry a set of meta data with themselves.
+:term:`Event` s carry a set of meta data with themselves.
 Some meta data items are specified and processed by |project| while others are user-defined and not interpreted by |project|.